 Introduction¶

 This documentation details the use of the OpenStack command-line client (CLI), named openstack.
-This tools interacts with the OpenStack modules through their public API and permits to use efficiently the SCIGNE Cloud Computing service.
-However, for user looking for a more user-friendly interface, a web-based dashboard (Horizon). is available.
+This tool interacts with the OpenStack modules through their public API and permits to use efficiently the SCIGNE Cloud Computing service.
+However, for users looking for a more user-friendly interface, a web-based dashboard (Horizon). is available.
 As its use is very intuitive, it is not covered by the following documentation.

-The team managing the SCIGNE platform is available for helping you to use this service.
-Please, feel free to contact us if you need any further information or if you want to have a training organised on this topic!
+The team managing the SCIGNE platform is available to help you use this service.
+Please, feel free to contact us if you need any further information or if you want to have training organized on this topic!

 Installation¶